andracs/bridging-sustainability/manuscript/5-Sustainability-as-a-guiding-principle-in-software development.md

 Already in the analysis and planning phase, we can start the work by identifying (or making assumptions about) the sustainability aspects of the system and subsystems.
 Here you can use the terms and concepts that you read about in chapter 2 on critical systems thinking.
 Which systems and subsystems can we identify?
 Where is the boundary between the systems?
 And how do they interact?
 What are the inputs and outputs of the systems?
 What is the context of the systems?
 What networks can we identify and how do they interact?
 How will the software and its use evolve over time (decades)?
 And last but not least: We must also remember to be critical of our own assumptions in order to verify, refine or reject them.

 Some of the documents that are typically developed at the start of the SDLC are _requirement specifications_.
-Here you will typically collect and document functional and non-functional requirements for the digital solution to be developed.
+Here you will typically collect and document **functional and non-functional** requirements for the digital solution to be developed.
 Requirements specifications give us a good opportunity to include ESG requirements for the software.
-For example, you can set requirements that the software must:
+For example, one can set requirements that the software must:

 - Be written in programming languages and frameworks known for their energy efficiency and low environmental impact.